 Audit fees relate to the statutory audit.
-Fees of £15,000 net of VAT (2018: £15,000) are payable to PricewaterhouseCoopers LLP for work performed in the year on behalf of the Company.
-There are no fees payable to the auditors and their associates for services other than the statutory audit.
+Fees of £15,000 net of VAT (2018: £15,000) are payable to PricewaterhouseCoopers LLP for work performed in the year on behalf of the Company and Molineux RMBS Holdings Limited.
+There are no fees payable to the auditors and their associates for services other than the statutory audit (2018: nil).

-The Company has no employees (2018: Nil) and none of the directors received any emoluments from the Company in the current or previous year.
+The Company has no employees (2018: nil) and none of the directors received any emoluments from the Company in 2019 or 2018.